albertjuhe/word2docbook/README.md

 Execute: word2docbook.bat test
 The output will be in the output folder in XML docbook format and with the document images.

-2)Sample 2: test_2.docx word with preface, author and personalblurb
+2)Sample 2: test_2.docx word with preface, author, personalblurb and footnotes.